walkingscript/EngTrainer/README.md

 For Windows:
     venv\scripts\activate

-After you activated the environment you should install requirement libraries.
+After you activated the environment you should install require libraries.
 Type "pip install -r requirements.txt".

 After that.
 Type "python main.py".
 The project had runed.